stevenbenner/stevenbenner.com/src/content/posts/2010-07-18-the-5-types-of-programmers.md

 </figure>

-*The code may not be pretty, but damnit, it works!*
+*The code may not be pretty, but dammit, it works!*

 This guy is the foundation of your company.
 When something goes wrong he will fix it fast and in a way that won’t break again.
 Of course he doesn’t care about how it looks, ease of use, or any of those other *trivial* concerns, but he will make it happen, without a bunch of talk or time-wasting nonsense.
 The best way to use this person is to point at a problem and walk away.